jnutt367/jnutt367/README.md

 ## - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889

-## - 👀 looking to collaborate on ...Anything that we both or all find useful and exciting, I'm open to new opportunities and colaborations!
+## - 👀 looking to collaborate on ...
+##       Anything that we both or all find useful and exciting, I'm open to new opportunities and colaborations!

 ## - 💬 Ask me about ...The differences between a library and a framework,
 ## - 💬 ...
 The differences between React and Next.js and how javascript fits into it all.